anthonyjj89/cline-mcp-tools/README.md

 - Node.js 18.0.0 or higher
 - Claude Desktop application
-- VS Code with Cline extension
+- VS Code with the forked version of the Cline extension (see Compatibility section below)

 ### Setup